GreedyGame/greedygame-docs/docs/unity-advanced.md

 </activity>
 ```

 Also, note the highlighted line where you can change the orientation of the `screenOrientation` property based on which orientation you want to open the engagment.
-All the allowed values can be found in [Android Documentation](https://developer.android.com/guide/topics/manifest/activity-element#screen).
+All the allowed values can be found in <a target="_blank" rel="noopener noreferrer" href="https://developer.android.com/guide/topics/manifest/activity-element#screen">Android Documentation</a>

 ### **Adding Permissions**